Can You Tell Me About Probate?

 Once you’ve figured out if the person had a will, the next question is whether their assets require probate.
 Each state provides a different procedure.
 Generally, the states have an expedited procedure for small or midsize estates.
 These alternate procedures are often referred to as summary or affidavit.
 The laws of each state differ, so it’s best to consult with a local attorney to determine if the estate will qualify for one of these alternate procedures.

-If you don’t have a will yet and all of these legal terms are foreign to you, but you know that you need to get some kind of estate plan in place, call my office to set up a meeting and we can review the best options for you – (877) AMAYERS.
+If you don’t have a will yet and all of these legal terms are foreign to you, but you know that you need to get some kind of estate plan in place, let's set up a Legal Strategy Session and we can review the best options for you.